List of Daredevil (TV series) characters: Melvin Potter

 Melvin Potter (portrayed by Matt Gerald) is a machinist, designer, and armorer who makes armored suits.
 In season one, he's swayed to Wilson Fisk's services and later creates Daredevil's costume.
 In season two, Potter continues to upgrade the suit for Murdock and provides a suit for Elektra Natchios.
 In season three, Potter is tracked down by the fixer Felix Manning to provide Dex Poindexter's Daredevil outfit, eventually getting arrested for a parole violation.

 Introduced in season two

 Louisa Delgado

 Louisa Delgado (portrayed by Marilyn Torres) is a nurse who works at Metro General Hospital with Temple.
 She is killed by members of the Hand.

 Hirochi

-Hirochi (portrayed by Ron Nakahara) is a high-ranking member of the Hand working as a Roxxon Energy Corporation executive.
+Hirochi (portrayed by Ron Nakahara) is a high-ranking member of the Hand working as a Roxxon Corporation executive.

 Stan Gibson

-Stan Gibson (portrayed by John Pirkis) is a Roxxon Energy Corporation accountant blackmailed by the Hand through their kidnapping of his son.
+Stan Gibson (portrayed by John Pirkis) is a Roxxon Corporation accountant blackmailed by the Hand through their kidnapping of his son.
 Stan leads Daredevil to the Farm, a drug factory which also turns children into Hand members.
 Daredevil rescues his son and Gibson, his son, and the children to Metro-General Hospital.
 Gibson is killed by his son with a scalpel.

-Benjamin Donovan
+Benjamin "Big Ben" Donovan

-Benjamin Donovan (portrayed by Danny Johnson) is Fisk's new lawyer and assistant at Donovan and Partners.
+Benjamin "Big Ben" Donovan (portrayed by Danny Johnson) is Fisk's new lawyer and assistant at Donovan and Partners.